gunnmetall/Snake-Game/README.md

 # Snake-Game
-a simple snake game uding Javascript
+a simple snake game using Javascript